Parsnip: Toxicity

 The shoots and leaves of parsnip must be handled with care, as its sap contains furanocoumarins, phototoxic chemicals that cause blisters on the skin when it is exposed to sunlight, a condition known as phytophotodermatitis.
 It shares this property with many of its relatives in the carrot family.
 Symptoms include redness, burning, and blisters; afflicted areas can remain sensitive and discolored for up to two years.
 Reports of gardeners experiencing toxic symptoms after coming into contact with foliage have been made, but these have been small compared to the number of people who grow the crop.
 The problem is most likely to occur on a sunny day when gathering foliage or pulling up old plants that have gone to seed.
 The symptoms have mostly been mild to moderate.
 Risk can be reduced by wearing long pants and sleeves to avoid exposure, and avoiding sunlight after any suspected exposure.

+If eyes are exposed to the sap it can cause blindness.

 The toxic properties of parsnip extracts are resistant to heating and periods of storage lasting several months.
 Toxic symptoms can also affect livestock and poultry in parts of their bodies where their skin is exposed.
 Polyynes can be found in Apiaceae vegetables such as parsnip, and they show cytotoxic activities.